ajgowans/typeins/README.md

  MSX <br>
  Sord M5 <br>

+ ## Omitted Programs:

-The following systems have programs available but are not downloaded as the relevant MiSTer core does not support the filetype: <br>
+### The following systems have programs available but are not downloaded as the relevant MiSTer core does not support the filetype: <br>
 Hitachi BASIC Master Jr. <br>
 NEC PC-8801 <br>
 Nintendo Family BASIC <br>
 Sharp MZ-700 <br>

-The following systems have programs available but there is no corresponding MiSTer core: <br>
+ ### The following systems have programs available but there is no corresponding MiSTer core: <br>
-Commodore MAX Machine
+Commodore MAX Machine <br>
 Fujitsu FM-7 <br>
 Fujitsu FM-77 <br>
 Fujitsu FM-8 <br>